rubenarslan/formr.org/README.md

 # formr survey framework

+**chain simple forms into longer runs using the power of R to generate pretty feedback and complex designs**

-This is a framework that allows you to create simple and complex studies using Spreadsheets with items for the surveys and "runs" for chaining together various modules.
+This is a framework that allows you to create simple and complex studies using spreadsheets with items for the surveys and "runs" for chaining together various modules.

 ## Runs and their modules

-Simple surveys can be made into elaborate studies by using "runs".
+Simple surveys can be turned into elaborate studies by using "runs".

 Runs allow you to chain various modules and thus: